-Significant uses for surface water include irrigation and the drinking water supply.
+Significant uses for groundwater in New Zealand include irrigation and the drinking water supply.
 The Ministry of Health administers the Drinking-water Standards for New Zealand which defines good quality drinking water and the maximum concentrations of chemical, microbiological and radiological contaminants that are acceptable for public health.
 The standards apply to all water intended for human consumption, food preparation, utensil washing and personal hygiene - whether it is a public or private water supply.
-The exception is bottled water which is subject to different standards set in regulation under the Food Act and in the Food Standards Code.
+The exception is bottled water which is subject to different standards set in regulation under the Food Act and requirements of the Food Standards Code.

-This guidance aims to help food businesses that use a surface water supply ensure that it is safe to use, and maintains the safety and suitability of food.
+This guidance aims to help food businesses that use a groundwater supply ensure that it is safe to use, and maintains the safety and suitability of the food.